 My busy toddlers love making crafts.
-(I think it may have something to do with their fascination with getting dirty and messy.) 😉 Handmade crafts and gifts always make the best family presents for the holidays.
-Don’t you think?
-Especially from the little ones.
-So when I found this idea online, I just knew we would have to make these ornaments for all of the grandparents this year.
+Handmade crafts and gifts always make the best family presents for the holidays or as keepsakes for a baby’s first Christmas.
+So when I found this idea online, I knew we would have to make these ornaments for the grandparents this year.
 I also intend to make one of each for us to keep — we allow the girls to decorate their own tree in their playroom every Christmas.
 I think these “handmade” ornaments will make a lovely addition each year!

 Here’s what you’ll need: